How Stress Could be Causing Your Acne Breakouts

 Now remember, it’s chronic stress that will cause acne.
 If you have an acute episode of stress – such as oversleeping and being late for work, the body should go back to its normal function once you get to work and relax again.

-Research has shown that increased cortisol levels can increase oil production in the skin, reduce blood flow to the skin, impair barrier function and increase the breakdown of collagen & elastin.
+Research has shown that increased cortisol levels can increase oil production in the skin, reduce blood flow to the skin, impair barrier function and increase the breakdown of collagen and elastin.
 Chronic stress can also start to impact our immune system, increasing inflammation within the skin and reducing its natural ability to heal.
 This means that breakouts and post-inflammatory pigmentation hang around much longer.

 Effective Strategies for Managing Stress